 Component Year(s) Calculation description Calculated using total measured household - properties (excluding voids) from the 'Scenario selection & outputs' worksheet.
 2025/26 onwards Assume all new build properties, meter optants, compulsory metering properties, metering on change of occupancy properties, selective metering properties and other changes to existing metering properties will have a smart meter installed.
 The cumulative smart meter installations since the start of the planning periods (excluding upgrades) are calculated.
 This is then added to the meter upgrades to give the total household smart meters (cumulative including existing).
 Calculated using total measured household - properties (excluding voids), New build properties - properties, Meter optants - properties, Compulsory metering - properties, Metering on change of occupancy - properties, Selective metering - properties and Other changes to existing metering - properties from the 'Scenario selection & outputs' worksheet.
 Automated Meter Infrastructure (AMI) - upgrades from basic or 2019/20 to 2024/25 Assume no upgrades to AMI (smart meter).
 AMR meters (household).
 2025/24 to 2036/37 The number of existing measured properties remains constant throughout the planning period.
-2025/24 to 2036/37 The number of existing measured properties remains constant throughout the planning period.
 The smart meter installations in 2023/24 and 2024/25 and the number new build properties, optant properties and compulsory metering properties in 2025/26 have been subtracted from the existing measured properties values to give the number of existing measured properties with a basic meter in 2025/26.
 This has then split evenly across the next 12 years.
-2025/24 to 2036/37 The number of existing measured properties remains constant throughout the planning period.
-The smart meter installations in 2023/24 and 2024/25 and the number new build properties, optant properties and compulsory metering properties in 2025/26 have been subtracted from the existing measured properties values to give the number of existing measured properties with a basic meter in 2025/26.
-This has then split evenly across the next 12 years.
 Calculated using total measured household - properties (excluding voids), New build properties - properties, Meter optants - properties, Compulsory metering - properties, Metering on change of occupancy - properties, Selective metering - properties and Other changes to existing metering - properties from the 'Scenario selection & outputs' worksheet.
+2037/38 onwards All existing metered properties will have a smart meter installed by 2036-37 so upgrades are zero from this date onwards.